Nitwix/lddr_git/ang/ubik.md

 - some inertials have "Runciter money"
 - *explanation : see p.
 80*
 - Al and Joe decide to go to Baltimore to test if Runciter money is accepted there

+## Chapter 9
+- Al and Joe buy cigarettes in Baltimore and thus prove that Runciter money is accepted there
+- In the pack of cigarettes, there's a note from Runciter, which says that they need to get in touch
+- **Two pairs of opposing forces: decay vs Runciter**
+- Al buys a tape recorder at random in the shop.
+- They go back to Runciter Associates office (in New York)
+- They make an employee analyze the recorder.
+He says it's very old (40 years)
+- On the instruction booklet of the tape recorder,  it's written that it was made by Runciter of ZÃ¼rich and that there's a maintenance station where Runciter was born (in Des Moines)
+- Runciter's physical body is in ZÃ¼rich but he can be contacted in Des Moines
+- Al and Joe decide they need to go to Des Moines as fast as possible
+- Al and Joe's perception begin to change (Elevator, p.86)
+-